ably-labs/ably-next-prisma-planetscale/README.md

 ## Getting started

 First, you need to fork this project to your own repository.
-It is important to not overwrite any code in *this* repository.
+It is important to not overwrite any code in **this** repository.

-Second, use git clone to download it to your computer.
+Second, use git clone to get a local copy.

-Third, use `npm install` or `yarn install` to get your dependencies.
+Third, use `npm install` or `yarn install` to install your dependencies.

 Finally, run the development server: